viebel/klipse/tutorial.md

 ```

 The function `_compilation` will receive a clojurescript source as a string.
-Return [:error "reason"] in case of error and [:ok "js-code"] in case of success.
+Returns [:error "reason"] in case of error and [:ok "js-code"] in case of success.

 ``` clojure
 (defn _compilation [s]